 For a new wall at the ground storey of a typical house, the support needed will depend on the existing floor construction.
 If it is a timber floor then similar considerations for a new wall in an upper storey will be relevant (see above).
 Alternatively a new foundation can be provided beneath the floor, although the work in doing this may be difficult due to space constraints beneath the floor.
 A new foundation is also likely to be needed even if the floor is of concrete construction, unless the floor can be shown adequate to carry these new loads.

 A new wall built off a new ground bearing foundation or slab should be provided with a damp proof course (DPC), at least 150mm above ground level.
 If the wall is formed through an existing concrete floor care should be taken to ensure continuity of the damp proofing by linking the damp proof course with any damp proof membrane in the existing floor.
-This is a difficult procedure to accomplish with damaging the membrane or floor.
+This is a difficult procedure to accomplish without damaging the membrane or floor.

 If the new wall passes through an existing timber floor, the key thing to pay attention to is to ensuring that any new timber that is in contact with or supported by the new wall is above the line of the damp proof course.
 Also, if there is ventilation in the void under a suspended timber floor then air bricks in the wall are likely be needed to maintain air flow through the void.